rolivieri/build-lib/README.md

 ## Unit tests

+Make sure you have installed [jq](https://stedolan.github.io/jq/download/) before attempting to run the test cases on your local system.

 This project is tested using Bats when making pull requests.

 To run the tests locally, install [bats-core](https://github.com/bats-core/bats-core) and [bats-mock](https://github.com/jasonkarns/bats-mock).
 Here are a few tips on installing these two libraries so you don't go into a rabbit hole when attempting to run the test cases.